COVID-19 outbreak: How Maharajganj in Uttar Pradesh became coronavirus-free district

 Containment ops to be scaled down if no secondary coronavirus case is reported for 4 weeks

 Also, the villages and markets were sanitised and people were directed to stay home and follow social distancing norms.
 After Tablighi Jamaat members arrived in Maharajganj by train, officials alerted the Gorakhpur, Kushinagar and Deoria authorities to make a note on the passengers travelled in the same train.
-All the passengers were tracked and screened, but tested negative.
+All the passengers were tracked and screened but tested negative.